msiddalingaiah/Sigma/Verilog/microcoded/README.md

 TODO:

-* BAL instruction
+* Add switchn(o, N), where N is the number of statements per block, no block branches
+* Remove tail branch from switch blocks
+* Trap NAO instructions, LI with indirect
+* Add if continue statement
-* Load instructions, e.g. LH, LW
+* More instructions, e.g. STB, STW, CAL, XPSD
 * Fix broken tests
-* Add if continue statement
 * Check for overlapping field assignments (Generator)